WORDS & PHOTOS: Gareth E Rees

 LOCATION: Grimsby, Lincolnshire

-My forthcoming book, Unofficial Britain, explores the mythology and lore of industrial estates, electricity pylons, motorways, housing estates, roundabouts, ring roads, flyovers, hospitals & factories.
+My book, Unofficial Britain, explores the mythology and lore of industrial estates, electricity pylons, motorways, housing estates, roundabouts, ring roads, flyovers, hospitals & factories.
 To research the book, I made a series of trips around the country, one of which was to Grimsby in mid-December 2018.

 In the aftermath of the Brexit vote, Article 50 had been invoked and the withdrawal agreement had been published the month before my journey.
 It was in this political atmosphere, on a grey Sunday morning, that I drove northwest from Grimsby to Europarc, a business park situated in a marshland between the A180 and the Humber estuary.